mqtt-tools/mqttwarn/docs/usage/index.rst

 Installation variants
 =====================

-Installation of mqttwarn can be done natively on your system, or by running an OCI container image on Docker, Podman, Kubernetes, or friends.
-Depending on your preferences, please follow either :ref:`using-pip` or by :ref:`using-oci-image`.
+mqttwarn can be installed natively on your system, or by running an OCI container image on Docker, Podman, Kubernetes, or friends.
+Depending on your preferences or system environment, please use either of those variants:

+- :ref:`using-pip`
+- :ref:`using-oci-image`
+- :ref:`using-freebsd`

 If you are interested in contributing to mqttwarn, you should setup a development sandbox, see :ref:`sandbox`.